alexrobinett/Snarky-Skies/README.md

 ## Optimizations
 Optimizations:

 Storing Funny Messages: In the future, I plan to store the funny messages in a database like MongoDB or PostgressSQL.
-This will allow for easy updating and management of the message content, enabling more frequent updates with freshed human without having to redeploy the app.
+This will allow for easy updating and management of the message content, enabling more frequent updates with freshed hummor without having to redeploy the app.

 Desktop UI: I am planning on expanding the desktop UI to take advantage of the larger screen size, providing users with more details and visualizations.